Dynamic Stochastic General Equilibrium (DSGE) Modelling for Emerging Open Economies

 Ricardo Nunes is a Professor in the School of Economics at the University of Surrey.
 He graduated from Universitat Pompeu Fabra (Barcelona, Spain) obtaining a MSc in Economics in 2003 and a PhD in Economics in 2007.
 After graduating he spent 10 years...

 The practical sessions will take place in computer labs.
 We provide computers to all participants with Matlab and Dynare installed and set up.
 For those wishing to use their own computers outside the sessions, it should be noted that Dynare is free software, but Matlab requires a license to be purchased.

-- A background in macroeconomics with some knowledge of macro-modelling and dynamic optimization
+- A background in macroeconomics with some knowledge of macro-modelling and dynamic optimisation.

 - A working knowledge of English.

-Lunch, coffee, a course dinner on day 2, course notes and model software is included in this cost.
+Lunch, coffee, a course dinner on day two, course notes and model software are included.